pedrostanzani/ios-calculator/README.md

-# Getting Started with Create React App
+# iOS Calculator clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a React.js clone of the iOS built-in Calculator app.
+Feel free to suggest improvements and make pull requests.

 ## Available Scripts